Configure Feeds¶

 String |

-The company, typically an employer or small business, that is associated with an individual customer record. |
+The company, typically an employer or small business, that is associated with a customer. |

 country |